kmrod/HangmanGame/README.md

 - Input validation for single letters
 - Display of used letters and lives remaining so player could keep track
 - Color coded lives status - green, orange and red
+- Sound plays for win or loss
+- Animation plays for win or loss
 - Reset button to restart a new game
 - Simple and clean user-friendly interface